schuchert/schuchert.github.io/_posts/2021-02-18-TimeTravel.md

 layout: post
 title: "Time Travel"
 description: "Getting time under control in Spring, one way"
-tagline: "Remembering that time is often something worth raising to a domain-level concept is a recurring theme."
 category: [testing, java, time]
 tags: [java, testing, time]
 ---

 {::options parse_block_html="true" /}
 ## Overview
+Time is often something worth raising to a domain-level concept is a recurring theme.

 We've recently been doing some work where dates and times are important.
 We have cases where we want to verify that the time of creation is reflected correctly.

 In Java 8 there are several options.
 [Baeldung has a great article on those options](https://www.baeldung.com/java-override-system-time).
-What follows it taking one of the options from that article all the way into a Spring-based project.
+What follows is taking one of the options from that article all the way into a Spring-based project.

 ## Background